What Does Mutually Exclusive Mean?

 Remember, if they are mutually exclusive, their intersection is empty, so the probability is zero!

-Calculating the Probability of A OR B for Mutually Exclusive Events
+Calculating the Combined Probability for Mutually Exclusive Events

-So, how do we calculate the probability of event A happening OR event B happening if A and B are mutually exclusive?
+So, how do we calculate the probability of event happening OR event happening if and are mutually exclusive?

 Since they can't happen together, we simply add the probabilities of each individual event.